pielstroem/wordembeddings_tutorial/_posts/2021-07-10-Introduction.md

 - BERT **can handle polysemy**.

-- BERT models are **large** (several GB).

-- Embeddings do not represent a word in general, only one specific instance.
+- **Contextualized** embeddings do not represent a word in general, only one specific instance.

 ## What you need to run the example code